Part 3 - The ultimate guide to buying bed sheets you'll love

 Sheets are made from a variety of fibres, some natural and some human-made, and each affect temperature and feel differently.

 In our experience, human-made fibres don't breathe like natural fibres.
 Often, when it's a hot night, human-made threads tend to make you hotter, and when it's cold at night they make you colder.
 Preference also play a part, some hate the slippery feel of synthetics, while others avoid synthetics just because.
-You know what you like but it's important to understand what different fibres are, how they feel and how they affect temperature.
+You know what you like but it's important to understand what different fibres are, how they feel, and how they affect temperature.

-In 2013 The US Federal Trade Commission warned the industry that advertising bamboo sheets as 'natural' misleads consumers and fined retailers USD 1.26 million.
-As a result, bamboo sheets sold in the US must now be labelled; rayon (or viscose) made from bamboo.
+In 2013, The US Federal Trade Commission warned the industry that advertising bamboo sheets as 'natural' misleads consumers and fined retailers USD 1.26 million.
+It's since prosecuted and fined many more retailers.
+As a result, bamboo sheets sold in the US, must state the type of Rayon used. e.g. Bamboo Viscose or Bamboo Lyocell etc. And this makes sense when you understand how the fibre is manufactured.Â

 Silk sheets

 For around 5,000 years, humans have been making silk textiles from the mulberry silk moth.
-Unfortunately, cheap silk sheets are most likely fakes made from a synthetic.
-A quick way to test (besides the price) is to hold a small part of the sheet (like the bottom corner) to a flame.
-If it melts, it's synthetic.
-The slippery feel of polyester silk is also a dead giveaway.
+Unfortunately, cheap silk sheets are most likely regenerative fibre fakes made a bit like Rayon.Â

 Linen